 How do I schedule an appointment for a tubal reversal?

-After our physicians have reviewed your prior operative and pathology reports and we have discussed the potential success of a tubal reversal, we can secure your surgery date with a $500 deposit.
+After our physicians have reviewed your prior operative and pathology reports and have determined your potential success of a tubal reversal, we would then assist you in reserving your consultation or surgery.
 Contact us by: Phone: 1-866-tubal reversal (1-866-882-2573) Web: Scheduling Page.